 The Automatic Hydrocarbon Network monitors 1,3-butadiene at four sites: London Marylebone Road (urban traffic), London Eltham (urban background), Auchencorth Moss in Lothian (rural background), and Chilbolton Observatory in Hampshire (also rural background).
 Chilbolton Observatory replaced a previous rural site in Harwell (Oxfordshire) at the beginning of 2016.
-Measured concentrations of 1,3-butadiene at London Eltham and the two rural sites were well within the AQS objective in 2018.
-(The 2018 data from London Marylebone Road were rejected due to data quality issues, but this site too has been well within the AQS Objective in recent years.)
+Measured concentrations of 1,3-butadiene at all three sites were well within the AQS objective in 2019.